Congruence subgroups and Enriques surface automorphisms: The -nodality-class case

 In this section we continue to use the previous section's model for~$\Lambda$.
-We suppose $X$ is an Enriques surface with a single nodal class $\nubar\in V=\Lambda/2\Lambda$, and we fix some nodal root $\nu\in\Lambda$ lying over it.
+We suppose $X$ is an Enriques surface with a single nodality class $\nubar\in V=\Lambda/2\Lambda$, and we fix some nodal root $\nu\in\Lambda$ lying over it.

 All roots of $\Lambda$ are equivalent under isometries (since figure~\ref{fig-simple-roots-for-E10} is simply laced).
 So we may choose the identification between $\Lambda$ and $X$'s numerical lattice such that $\nu$ is any chosen root.
 We choose $\nu=(\frac+2\frac+2\frac+2\frac+2\frac+2\frac+2\frac+2\frac+2;0,0)$, which is compatible with the previous section's notation.
 To the simple roots from figure~\ref{fig-simple-roots-245} we may adjoin two more roots, to obtain simple roots for the larger Coxeter group whose diagram appears in in figure~\ref{fig-simple-roots-for-nu-bar-stabilizer}.
 The extra simple roots are $\nu$ and $e_{10}'$.
 We write $C$ for the fundamental chamber for these $11$ simple roots.
 We define $W_{246}$ as the group generated by the reflections in the top~$10$ roots, and continue writing $W_{244}$ and $W_{245}$ as before.